Merrick Garland: Early life and education

-Garland attended Niles West High School in Skokie, Illinois, where he was president of the student council, acted in theatrical productions, and was a member of the debate team.
+Garland grew up in the north Chicago border suburb of Lincolnwood.
+He attended Niles West High School in Skokie, Illinois, where he was president of the student council, acted in theatrical productions, and was a member of the debate team.
 He graduated in 1970 as the class valedictorian.
 Garland was also a Presidential Scholar and National Merit Scholar.

-After high school, Garland studied social studies at Harvard University.
+He then studied social studies at Harvard University.
 He initially wanted to become a physician, but soon decided to become a lawyer instead.
 He allied himself with his future boss, Jamie Gorelick, when he was elected the only freshman member of a campus-wide committee on which Gorelick also served.
 During his college summers Garland volunteered as a speechwriter to Congressman Abner J. Mikva.
 After President Jimmy Carter appointed Mikva to the D.C.
 Circuit, Mikva would rely on Garland when hiring law clerks.
-At Harvard, Garland wrote news articles and theater reviews for the Harvard Crimson and worked as a Quincy House tutor.
+At Harvard, Garland wrote news articles and theater reviews for the Harvard Crimson, and was a resident of Quincy House.
 Garland wrote his 235-page honors thesis on industrial mergers in Britain in the 1960s.
-Garland graduated from Harvard in 1974 with an A.B., summa cum laude, and was elected to Phi Beta Kappa.
+Garland graduated from Harvard in 1974 with a Bachelor of Arts, summa cum laude, and was elected to Phi Beta Kappa.

 Garland then attended Harvard Law School, where he was a member of the Harvard Law Review.
 Garland ran for the presidency of the Law Review but lost to Susan Estrich, so he served as an articles editor instead.
-As an articles editor, Garland assigned himself to edit a submission by U.S. Supreme Court Justice William Brennan on the topic of the role of state constitutions in safeguarding individual rights.
+As an articles editor, Garland assigned himself to edit a submission by U.S. Supreme Court justice William Brennan on the topic of the role of state constitutions in safeguarding individual rights.
 This correspondence with Brennan later contributed to his winning a clerkship with the justice.
-Garland graduated from Harvard Law in 1977 with a Juris Doctor magna cum laude.
+Garland graduated from Harvard Law School in 1977 with a Juris Doctor, magna cum laude.